mapp-john/python-training/README.md

 ## What is a __Function__??
 ### A [Function](https://www.learnpython.org/en/Functions) is a way to group code into reusable blocks
-### By using Functions you can keep your code DRY, Don't Repeat Yourself, which is a coding style to reduce repetitive information
+### By using Functions you can keep your code DRY (Don't Repeat Yourself), which is a coding style to reduce repetitive information
 ```python
 # Creating Function
 def PrintList(LIST):